Bonding with Baby: 13 Ways to Do It

 2. Look in the mirror together.
-He doesn’t yet understand the concept of a reflection, but that’s OK.
-Babies love looking at human faces and this is a great way to get him up close and personal with his own.
+He doesn’t yet understand the concept of reflection, but that’s OK.
+Babies love looking at human faces and this is a great way to get them up close and personal with their own.

 4. Have a stuffed animal meet and greet.
 You’ll have a blast watching your baby touch, smell, and even taste his little furry friends.
 Take notice as he picks a favorite—you’ll want to have that one on hand at bedtime.

 5. Go on a mommy-and-me date.
 Getting out with baby will remind you that the world is still spinning outside your little cocoon.

 6. Come up with a pet name for him.
 You’re his mom, so you can call him anything you want.
 Plus, the nickname you give him will be like a little secret only you two share.

 7. Make a playlist and channel your inner Beyonce.
 Pick five of your favorite tunes, play them for baby regularly, and sing along.
 You’ll get a kick out of it when she starts to bop along eventually, and it’s always good for her to hear your voice.

 8. Whip out your old baby photos.
 Maybe she has your eyes, your smile, or your ringlets.
 Whatever resemblance you find will make you feel instantly connected to her.

 9. Relish feeding time.
 When it’s time to start solids (around 6 months), don’t worry about the mess.
 Instead, focus on your baby’s sweet enjoyment and exploration of the new tastes, textures, and smells she’s being exposed to.